3915 Golden Valley Road

 Watercolor - watercolor, alcohol inks

-- Submissions are limited to two entries per artist.
+1. Submissions are limited to two art entries per artist and one Meet the Artist video.

-- An artist biography must be submitted with art entry.
-All artists will have a 500 word or less artist biography displayed near their art.
+2. An artist biography must be submitted with art entry.
+All artists will have a 500 word or less artist biography displayed near their art online.
 Biographies should include information about the artist’s interest and experience with art, techniques, their philosophy and personal connection to art.
 We strongly encourage artists to include the artist’s disability and any special adaptations used to create art as this reflects the mission of the show.
-Please proof your aritst biography, as this is what will hang next to your art.
-This is a great way to connect with viewers.
+Please proof your artist biography, as this will be posted online next to your art.
+This is a great way to connect with buyers.
 Well written biographies with a personal connection help sell the art!

-Artwork entered into the show must be the same artwork submitted in the online review.
-Substitutions will not be accepted.
+3. Artwork shipped to buyers must be the same artwork submitted in the online review.

 2-PHASE JURY PROCESS